tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ## Task 5: load options

-5.a Start a new textfile with the exact text given here:
-"Expresso", "Americano" , "Macchiato", "Flat White",  "Latte" Save it as a menu.csv file and placed it in the same folder as Cafe.java
+5.a Above you will see a file called coffees.txt.
+Open it and check that is contains 5 names for types of coffee.
+Download it, or copy it to a new textfile and save it with the same name.
+Place coffees.txt in the same folder as the classes you will write for this task.

 5.b Create a class called Main with a main method.

 5.c Create another class called Cafe.
-Give it an attribute called 'coffees' of type ArrayList\<String\>.
+Give it an attribute called 'coffeeMenu' of type ArrayList\<String\>.
-(Later you will fill this ArrayList with names of the coffees from the textfile).
+(Later you will fill this ArrayList with the names of the coffees from the textfile).

-5.c In the Cafe class, add a method <code>loadMenuData</code> Have the method load the file above called coffees.txt, like this
+5.c In the Cafe class, add a method <code>loadMenuData</code> Have the method load the coffees.txt file like this:
 <code>File file = new File("coffees.txt) </code>
 (make sure that the path is right)